Hong-Doan/Analytics/README.md

 ## II.
 Approach: How can we increase the number of successful projects
 A huge variety of factors contribute to the success or failure of a project — in general, and also on Kickstarter.
 Some of these are able to be quantified or categorized, which allows for the construction of a model to attempt to predict whether a project will succeed or not.

 The model will be used to predict the likelihood a kickstarter project will succeed or fail before its actual deadline.
 It will also search for any features that influence the success or failure of Kickstarter projects.
-That is why we are going to focus only on data whose state is 'successful' or 'failed'.
+That is why I am going to focus only on data whose state is 'successful' or 'failed'.

 The notebook is divided into 3 parts.
-In Part 1, we are going to clean data, visualize some patters, and perform data analysis.
-In part 2, we are going to prepare data for before modelling.
-In Part 3, we will create a simple model to predict, if a project is going to be successful or not based on chosen features.
+In Part 1, I am going to clean data, visualize some patters, and perform data analysis.
+In part 2, I am going to prepare data for before modelling.
+In Part 3, I will create a simple model to predict, if a project is going to be successful or not based on chosen features.

 In conclusion, we provide our findings and appilcation.
 ## III.
 Methodology